List of mayors of Turin

-The mayor of Turin (Italian: sindaco di Torino) is an elected politician who, along with the Turin City Council of 40 members, is accountable for the government of Turin, Piedmont, Italy.

-The current mayor is Stefano Lo Russo, a university professor of Geology and member of the Democratic Party, who took office on 27 October 2021.
+The mayor of Turin (Italian: sindaco di Torino) is an elected politician who, along with the Turin City Council of 40 members, is accountable for the government of Turin, in the Italian region of Piedmont.
+The incumbent mayor is Stefano Lo Russo, a university professor of Geology and member of the Democratic Party, who took office on 27 October 2021.

 List

-Kingdom of Sardinia (1814-1848)
+Kingdom of Sardinia (1814–1848)

-From 1814 to 1848 the City of Turin was administrated by a Decurionato (City Council) led by two annual syndics (sindici).
+From 1814 to 1848, the City of Turin was administrated by a Decurionato (City Council) led by two annual syndics (sindici).

-Kingdom of Sardinia (1848-1861)
+Kingdom of Sardinia (1848–1861)

 The office of Mayor of Turin (Sindaco di Torino) was created by the Kingdom of Sardinia in 1848 after the promulgation of the Albertine Statute.

-Kingdom of Italy (1861-1946)
+Kingdom of Italy (1861–1946)

-After the creation of the Kingdom of Italy, the Mayor of Turin was elected as continuation of the previous office created during the Kingdom of Piedmont-Sardinia.
+After the creation of the Kingdom of Italy, the mayor of Turin was elected as continuation of the previous office created during the Kingdom of Piedmont-Sardinia.
 The Fascist dictatorship abolished mayors and City councils in 1926, replacing them with an authoritarian Podestà chosen by the National Fascist Party.
-The office of Mayor was restored in 1945 during the Allied occupation.
+The office of mayor was restored in 1945 during the Allied occupation.

 Italian Republic (since 1946)

-City Council election (1946-1993)
+City Council election (1946–1993)

-From 1946 to 1993, the Mayor of Turin was elected by the City Council.
+From 1946 to 1993, the mayor of Turin was elected by the City Council.